mciach/masserstein/README.md

 pip install masserstein
 ```

-However, this may not be the latest version of the package.
+This will install the latest stable release of the package.
-To get the latest version, download or clone this repository.
+To get the development version, clone this repository.
 In the commandline, this can be done by typing:

 ```
 git clone https://github.com/mciach/wassersteinms.git